NikkyBricky/footwear_gpt_bot/README.md

 A polite footwear assistant based on gpt

 # Description
-This a telegram bot that provides help in choosing footwear on any disire.
+This a telegram bot that provides help in choosing footwear on any desire.
 Just ask it about some type of shoes and it will tell you all about it.

 # Usage:
 if you want to make your bot with the functions like here, I suggest you to: